 - If you have to use oil, choose olive, coconut (or any other nut) oil and avoid vegetable oils completely as they’re too high in the inflammatory Omega 6 acids.

-Our advice is to try to keep grilling for special occasions only and choose other methods for day-to-day cooking If you want to preserve all vitamins and minerals and avoid harmful by-products of cooking, have your meat air-dried – that’s exactly how Chief Bars are made.
+Our advice is to try to keep grilling for special occasions only and choose other methods for day-to-day cooking If you want to preserve all vitamins and minerals and avoid harmful by-products of cooking, have your meat air-dried.

 5. A healthy steak needs a healthy side-kick

-Make your own condiments or look for those with low sugar content (less than 5%) and no chemical additives added. - Like the Chief Meat Bars.
+Make your own condiments or look for those with low sugar content (less than 5%) and no chemical additives added, like our beef range.